QuinntyneBrown/Autolynx/README.md

 - **CQRS**: MediatR queries and handlers for separation of concerns
 - **Options Pattern**: Strongly-typed configuration using IOptions<T>
 - **Dependency Injection**: All services registered via ASP.NET Core DI
-- **Repository Pattern**: Service interfaces abstract external dependencies
-- **HttpClient Factory**: Managed HTTP clients for Bing Search API
+- **Wrapper Pattern**: OpenAI client abstraction for testability
+- **Grounding Pattern**: AI responses grounded in real-time web search data

 ## Prerequisites

 - .NET 9.0 SDK or later
 - Node.js 18+ and npm (for Angular frontend)
-- Microsoft Bing Search API key (Free tier available: 1,000 searches/month)
+- Azure OpenAI Service resource with a deployed model (GPT-3.5-Turbo or GPT-4 recommended)
+- Azure subscription

-## Getting Your Bing Search API Key
+## Getting Your Azure OpenAI Credentials

 1. Go to [Azure Portal](https://portal.azure.com)
-2. Create a "Bing Search v7" resource
+2. Create an "Azure OpenAI" resource
+3. Deploy a model (GPT-3.5-Turbo or GPT-4)
-3. Copy the API key from "Keys and Endpoint"
+4. Copy the Endpoint, API Key, and Deployment Name
-4. See [detailed integration guide](docs/BING-SEARCH-INTEGRATION.md) for step-by-step instructions
+5. See [detailed integration guide](docs/AZURE-OPENAI-GROUNDING.md) for step-by-step instructions

+**Note**: Grounding with Bing Search is automatically available in Azure OpenAI Service when using supported models.

 ## Configuration